-\begin{corr} For fermionic connection-matter couplings, the bi-Connection Gravitational Theory with action (\ref{act2}), is in a one-to-one correspondence with a Torsional Statistical-Manifold structure.
-In particular, the underlying geometry of the Gravitational Theory is identical to that of a Torsional Statistical Manifold where the role of the the 3-form field $A_{\lambda\mu\nu}$ is played by the totally antisymmetric Hypermomentum corresponding to fermions. \end{corr}
+\begin{corr} For fermionic connection-matter couplings, the biconnection theory with action (\ref{act2}) is in a one-to-one correspondence with a TSM structure.
+In particular, the underlying geometry of the gravitational theory is identical to that of a TSM where the role of the the 3-form field $A_{\lambda\mu\nu}$ is played by the totally antisymmetric hypermomentum corresponding to fermions. \end{corr}